Cannabis News Roundup: 08.01.14

 Colorado pot purchases produce problems for police in Nebraska // NPR, “The Takeaway.”
 Officer is not happy with marijuana spillover from Colorado, next door.
 He claims it’s a gateway drug, and it’s straining his department’s resources.

-Petition calls for end to drug testing at NYT // SFGate Petition drive says if the New York Times endorses cannabis legalization, then it should stop drug tests on its employees.
+Petition calls for end to drug testing at NYT // SFGate Petition drive says if the New York Times endorses cannabis legalized, then it should stop drug tests on its employees.

 NYT editorial page editor explains the paper’s decision to advocate for cannabis legalization // NPR, “The Takeaway.”
 He also addresses Maureen Dowd’s widely distributed column describing her bad trip on edibles.